-It shows around 96,000 people are living with HIV in the UK – and around a quarter are of them unaware of their status.
+It is estimated around 103,700 people are living with HIV in the UK, and around 17% are unaware they are HIV positive.

 FPA provides help and advice on HIV and testing including the symptoms, where to get tested and what treatment is available.
 We also cover how to help protect yourself from HIV and enjoy safer sex.

 An FPA HIV information booklet is available as part of our series of booklets for health professionals.

 Our FPA condom demonstrator has helped hundreds of professionals to promote safer sex.
 Developed with the knowledge and experience of FPA staff, the demonstrator is one of our most popular resources.

 Halve It is a coalition of national experts working with all levels of government and the NHS to halve the proportion of people undiagnosed and diagnosed late with HIV by 2020 through public policy reform and implementation of good practice.
 The Halve It coalition is supported by the Prime Minister, the Leader of the Opposition and the Leader of the Liberal Democrats.
 The Department of Health, Public Health England, NICE and the LGA participate in the Halve It campaign as observer members.